Table of Contents

 - South Africa’s 1997 Basic Conditions of Employment Act states that employees are entitled to 21 consecutive days of annual leave per every annual leave cycle of 12 months.

 - Maternity leave is compulsory and mandated by South Africa’s 1997 Basic Conditions of Employment Act.
-Employees are entitled to a minimum of four consecutive months of unpaid maternity leave, which begins four weeks before birth.
+Employees are entitled to a minimum of four consecutive months of unpaid maternity leave in South Africa, which begins four weeks before birth.
 Additionally, employees are required not to work for six weeks after childbirth.
 Employees receive payment from the Maternity Benefit Fund when they have contributed to the Unemployment Insurance Fund (UIF) since maternity leave isn’t paid by the employer.
 Employees receive up to 60% of their regular pay for up to 121 days.

 - Paternity leave is not compulsory or mandated by South Africa’s labor code.
 However, new parents, including fathers, surrogates, and adopting parents, are eligible for 10 days of unpaid leave.
 Although employers do not pay paternity leave, employees can receive payment from the UIF at 66% of their regular pay.

 - According to South Africa’s 1997 Basic Conditions of Employment Act, employees are entitled to paid sick leave equal to the number of days they would normally work during a six-week period.
-Sick leave is based on a cycle of 36 months.
+Sick leave in South Africa is based on a cycle of 36 months.
 During the first six months of employment, employees are only entitled to one sick leave day for every 26 days worked.
 After six months of employment, employees receive the following:

 - 30 days of sick leave for a five-day work week